tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 I almost laughed.
 911 was taking a while to connect, and I found myself wondering how.
 It shouldn’t have taken that long.

 “Dizzy?!”
-I hissed, gesturing to the flickering flame between his fingers.
+I hissed, gesturing to the flickering flame.

 It took me a second to realise blurry orange was writhing across the tips of his fingers.

 I don’t think he was fully aware of what was happening.
 “You can see it too?”
 His eyes widened, and his head cocked, eyes illuminated orange light flickering across mesmerising flame crawling across his flesh.
 “Well, shit.”

 He choked out a laugh, swaying slightly.
 “I thought I was tripping.”
 Another bloody cough spluttered from his lips.
 Behind me, the holiday decorations I had strung across the wall burst into flames.
 Everything happened in slow motion, and somehow I was reacting like I knew what was going on.

 Grabbing a glass of water, I put the mini fire out with the phone pressed to my ear.
-I didn’t see Charlie’s knees hit the ground.
-I didn’t see him drop to the ground.
+I didn’t see Charlie’s knees hit the carpet.
 Instead, I was pacing the room, desperate to get to the emergency services.
 Even when there was no way to explain what I had seen.

 This wasn’t food poisoning.
 It couldn’t be.
 This was way more advanced than a virus.

 When a woman’s friendly voice finally sliced into my ear, a shiver rocketed down my spine.
 A thud made me jump.

 Mina had hit the ground, gravity finally yanking her body down.
 I crawled over to her.
 She was alive.
 Just freezing cold.